victor-mendoza/docker-volume-rbd/README.md

 ### v2.0.0
 new: mkfs now with options: mkfsOptions with default "-O mmp"

 new: mount now with options: default mountOptions "--options=noatime"

 mod: rbd watchers do not stop the image mount.

-No more volume lock control neded:
-With the introduction of ext4 "Multiple Mount Protection" we can deal with the multi mounts in a more rational way (https://ext4.wiki.kernel.org/index.php/Ext4_Disk_Layout#Multiple_Mount_Protection).
+No more volume lock control neded: with the introduction of ext4 "Multiple Mount Protection" we can deal with the multi mounts in a more rational way (https://ext4.wiki.kernel.org/index.php/Ext4_Disk_Layout#Multiple_Mount_Protection).

 The usage of Watchers carries complex corner cases i.e. when after a crash ceph takes too much time blacklist osd nodes.

 ### v1.0.1